dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 ---
 layout: post_extend
-title: "Serverless and Auth0 Webtasks, hop on the easy train"
+title: "Serverless and Auth0 Webtasks, hop on the bullet train"
 description: "Learn how you can use the Serverless Framework and Auth0 Webtasks with the new Serverless Webtasks plugin."
 date: 2017-09-20 10:21
 is_extend: true